nishigandhi1998/International-Debt-Statistics-Analysis/README.md

 etc...

-I got the project idea from the below link, If you want to explore more about SQL Project ideas in 2023: https://www.projectpro.io/article/sql-database-projects-for-data-analysis-to-practice/565
+I got the project idea from the below link, If you want to explore more about SQL Project: https://www.projectpro.io/article/sql-database-projects-for-data-analysis-to-practice/565